warte67/SDOM/docs/progress.md

 - ☐ Write Lua-side `TristateButton_UnitTests.lua` to mirror C++ tests.
 - ☐ Verify auto-generated Doxygen output for formatting consistency.

+---

+## 🗓️ November 8, 2025 — Between עֶרֶב (*Erev*) and בֹּקֶר (*Boqer*)
+_“And there was evening, and there was morning — the next day.”_ — *Genesis 1:5*

+In the span between **עֶרֶב (*Erev*, evening/chaos)** and **בֹּקֶר (*Boqer*, morning/order)**,
+SDOM wandered through the wilderness of recursive Lua bindings and elusive renderers.
+A day of confusion, misfires, and runaway llamas — where even `configure()` questioned its existence.

+### 🌑 **Notes from the Twilight**
+- Several experiments defied explanation and common sense alike.
+- Lua tables briefly achieved self-awareness before being garbage-collected.
+- The Core attempted to rebind itself to reality and failed its saving throw.

+### 🌅 **Aftermath**
+- The event now exists only as a legend, referred to by scholars as *“The Great Segfault of ’25.”*
+- Order (and `Core`) were restored the following morning — *Boqer triumphed over Erev*.
+- The documentation of this day remains deliberately fragmentary... for safety reasons.

+---
+<a id="latest-update"></a>

+## 🗓️ November 9, 2025 — Stabilization & Dual-System Planning
+_“From chaos, code — from code, clarity; each stable build a quiet act of defiance against yesterday’s disorder.”_

+### 🧩 **Core / Lua Integration**
+- Restored and verified the **legacy Lua-integrated SDOM baseline** (`v0.5.132-stable`) with all **96 / 96 unit tests passing**.
+- Confirmed full functionality across Core, Factory, and all display-object creation paths.
+- Re-tagged and force-pushed repository to ensure this baseline is permanently preserved.

+### ⚙️ **Development Environment**
+- Verified repo integrity after forced master reset.
+- Cleaned local branches; aligned working branch (`master`) with the functional baseline.
+- Confirmed build reproducibility on GCC 15.2.1 (Linux-x86_64).

+### 🧱 **Refactor Planning**
+- Defined **parallel integration strategy** for the new reflection and binding system.
+- Established that the new subsystem will be **built independently** beside the legacy Lua system.
+- Outlined phased migration:
+  - Phase 1 → C ABI Reflection Registry
+  - Phase 2 → ScriptManager + Lua Rebinding
+  - Phase 3 → Layered Unit Testing (ABI then Lua)
+- Decision: all legacy C++/Lua tests will be archived and replaced with ABI-centric tests in the new model.

+### 🌟 **Summary**
+Today marked the **return to stability** after several disrupted iterations.
+The SDOM project now has:
+- A clean, verified baseline (`v0.5.132-stable`)
+- A clear path forward for the **dual-system refactor**
+- Defined testing and migration strategy for the new reflection architecture

+### 🚧 **To-Do Next**
+- ☐ Create `docs/Dual_System_Refactor_Plan.md` with finalized phase breakdown
+- ☐ Remove `Factory` should no longer inherit from `IDataObject`
+- ☐ Design `DataRegistry` to manage `IDataObject` registration
+- ☐ Begin C ABI unit-test harness for registry proof-of-concept

 #### end-of-day

 [🔝 **Back to Table of Contents**](#📑-table-of-contents)